-AIR ARRANGEMENTS: Please plan to arrive in Honolulu on or before April 18, 2022.
+AIR ARRANGEMENTS: Please plan to arrive in Honolulu on or before April 16, 2024.
 We are happy to arrange for an extra night for you if you decide to arrive a day early, and this is recommended given the long flight and time change.
-When you arrive make your way to the New Otani Kaimana Beach hotel in Waikiki, taking a shuttle, cab or ride sharing option.
-Flights back home at the end of the tour can be booked any time from the Kona airport (Big Island) on April 27, 2022.
-Again, if you decide to stay longer, we can help you with bookings, and can arrange for a trip to Volcano National Park.
+When you arrive make your way to the Queen Kapi'olani Hotel in Waikīkī, taking a shuttle, cab or ride sharing option.
+Flights back home at the end of the tour can be booked any time from the Lihue airport (Kauai) on April 24, 2024.
+Again, if you decide to stay longer, we can help you with extra hotel bookings.